dagherlab/mutiPRScs/README.md

              - csv file
          - out
              - out files
+         - sumstats
+             - temporary sumstat file (they are duplicated)
     - region 2

 *make sure you perform some QC on your base and target file*